 - Bragging Rights Reward: The one-time square that allows you to double your attack power is unlocked... after you beat the Final Boss.
 It's pretty much only useful for the only enemy left (which is the Bonus Boss), and that's about it.

-- Death Is a Slap on the Wrist: Losing all you health just means that you have to regenerate it back (your attack and defense also drop to zero and have to regenerate too)
+- Death Is a Slap on the Wrist: Losing all your health just means that you have to regenerate it back.
+Your attack and defense also drop to zero and have to regenerate too, so you can't just top off your health and jump straight back into the fray.

 - Deconstruction Game: This game is pretty much an RPG in its bare-bones form.
 Unlike Progress Quest, it requires player interaction.

-- Dump Stat: Defence.
-Considering that it is impossible to improve RCV (unless you unlock the ability to buy skill points), the Attack upgrades are too expensive compared to buying skill points to level up attack, and Defence upgrades are far cheaper, you're best off buying all the Defence upgrades rather than spending skill points in it.
+- Dump Stat: Defence and ACT.
+Considering that it is impossible to buy RCV upgrades (unless you unlock the ability to buy skill points), the Attack upgrades are too expensive compared to buying skill points to level up attack, and Defence upgrades are far cheaper, you're best off buying all the Defence upgrades rather than spending skill points in it, especially how the Damage-Increasing Debuff decreases defense to around 302-303 no matter how much it's upgraded.
+And ACT only matters until the slot machine arrives, which gives tons of money and doesn't cost ACT.

 - Engrish: Collect enough money to fill up the combo bar and you get the message "MAXIMAM COMBO"